FranciscoValdesG/Houdini-Shelf-Tools/Readme.md

 >Create a new tool on the shelf.
 Choose a name and an icon for it.
 Take your time for the icon.

+>Copy the code inside the “Script” tab and push “Apply” button and that it's all.

 ## Sop Tools
+>The Sop Tools was created for modify geometry in Sop context.

 ### Split Geo

 ## Export/Import Tools